Carlos Pérez (pitcher)

-Carlos Gross Pérez (born April 14, 1971) is a former pitcher in Major League Baseball and the brother of former major league players Melido Pérez and Pascual Pérez.
+Carlos Gross Pérez (born April 14, 1971) is a Dominican former pitcher in Major League Baseball and the brother of former major league players Melido Pérez and Pascual Pérez.

-Biography
+Career

 Pérez signed with the Montreal Expos as an amateur free agent in 1988.
 After being an All-Star pitcher in his debut season in 1995, Pérez's career looked extremely promising.
 However, he soon suffered an untimely and devastating injury which forced him to miss the entire 1996 season.
 After rehabilitation, he re-joined the Expos in 1997 but still displayed steady showings of his All-Star form, earning a career-high 12 wins and leading the majors with five shutouts.
 After several productive months into the 1998 season, Pérez was traded to the Los Angeles Dodgers on July 31 along with Hiram Bocachica and Mark Grudzielanek for Peter Bergeron, Wilton Guerrero, Ted Lilly, and Jonathan Tucker.